anurav18/PasswordGenerator/README.md

 ## Installation

 You can install this project on your local machine by cloning the project using SSH Key by clicking [Here!](git@github.com:anurav18/PasswordGenerator.git)
+You can Generate a random password by Clicking [Here!](https://anurav18.github.io/PasswordGenerator/)

 ## License